×

 What is GRC?

-Governance, Risk, and Compliance (GRC) is a holistic approach to managing organizational's risks, ensuring compliance with regulations, and aligning operations with strategic goals.
-Implementing a comprehensive GRC program helps, improve efficiency, reduce costs, and enhance business performance and growth.
+Governance, Risk, and Compliance (GRC) is a holistic approach to managing an organization's risks, ensuring compliance with regulations, and aligning operations with strategic goals.
+Implementing a comprehensive GRC program helps improve efficiency, reduce costs, and enhance business performance and growth.

 According to OCEG, GRC is defined as “the integrated collection of capabilities that enable an organization to reliably achieve objectives, address uncertainty, and act with integrity.”